bizhishui/bizhishui.github.io/_posts/2017-02-01-Extract-data-from-figures.md

 3. Once you have defined the axes, scattered data or full curve can be obtained from `Point mode` or `Trace mode`.
 To extract a curve, one also need define the `start indicator`, `end indicator` and `color indicator`.

 One defect of DataThief is the extraction of a line with `marker`.
 In this case, if the `output distance` is too small, the matched curved will go along the edge of the marker (big error if the marker is not too small).

-### WebPlotDigitizer
-[WebPlotDigitizer](http://arohatgi.info/WebPlotDigitizer/)  was developed to be an easy to use, free of charge and opensource program that can work with a variety of plot types and images.
-This program is developed using HTML5 which allows it to run within a web browser and requires no installation on to the user's hard drive.

 ### Engauge Digitizer